4 Reasons to Change Your Medicare Insurance Plan

 During this time, Medicare beneficiaries have the option to change their Medicare Advantage Plans (MAPD) and their Prescription Drug Plans (PDP) for a January 1 effective date.

 Here are four reasons you may want to change your Medicare plan this AEP:

 It’s common for Medicare insurance companies to include what they call “ancillary benefits” with their offered Medicare MAPD plans.
 These additional benefits may include dental coverage, gym memberships, acupuncture or chiropractic visits, and meal services.
 There are even some companies that offer members pest control services, personal response systems, and access to virtual doctors.
 We recommend taking time to look at the new plans in your area to see if any of them offer coverage similar (or better) to your current plan while including additional benefits you may be entitled to.

 Perhaps your primary care doctor has changed medical groups recently and now they are no longer in your plan’s network.
 Or you may have a specific doctor or specialist you want to start seeing.
 Many MAPD HMO plans require their Medicare beneficiaries to see doctors who are in-network and will often charge a patient more for seeing a doctor who is out-of-network.
 If your choice of doctor is a priority for you, find out what medical group(s) they’re a part of, and then ask a Medicare insurance agent which plans in your area have that doctor group in-network.

 3. Cost of Coverage

 While there may be several Medicare insurance plans in your area, companies set their own premiums, max-out-of pocket coverage, and the cost of emergency room and urgent care visits.
-It’s possible a new plan has come to your area in the past year or two with a lower premium or max-out-of-pocket than your current plan.
+It’s possible a new plan has come to your area with a lower premium or max-out-of-pocket than your current plan.
 In addition to these costs, be sure to compare the cost of the following between the different plans in your area: